davidclin/mechanical-keyboards/README.md

 <hr>

 ### K E Y M A P P I N G
-Activates the following by toggling to Layer 3 via the RAlt button<br>
+Activates the following by toggling to Layer 3 via the RAlt button<p>
-To use:<p>
+To use:<br>
 o Toggle the RAlt key<br>
 o Numbers will be activated in the navigation cluster<br>
 o The number zero will be activated using the up arrow key<br>